efogtech/endgame-trackball/ASSEMBLY.md

 ### Motherboard
 Next, push cable pairs into the appropriate slots in the motherboard.
-You want blue stiff part of the cable to "look" at you while doing that.
+You want the blue stiff part of the cable to face you while doing that.

 ![fpc](./images/assembly/fpc.jpg)